 What to expect testing with Pearson VUE

 As a Pearson VUE candidate, GED students will be responsible for adhering to all of Pearson VUE's testing policies and security procedures.
-To become acquainted with what Pearson VUE expects of students, and to better prepare for your testing appointment, we recommend reviewing the following video and procedures outlined below:
+To become acquainted with what Pearson VUE expects of students, and to better prepare for your testing appointment, we recommend reviewing the video on this page and procedures outlined below:

 Pearson VUE (new provider for the GED test) has very strict regulations to follow on test day.
 You will be responsible to ensure you are aware of all of the procedures.